yakhousam2/project-manager/README.md

 # how to use it
 go to http://localhost:3001 and login <br >
 got to http://localhost:3000 and fetch data <br >
-# how to run in prodaction mode
+# how to run in production mode
 cd client <br >
 npm run build <br >
 open server/index.js <br >